This article was updated on January 2nd, 2023

-Keep swim sessions short to prevent over-tiring your golden oldie, supervise him closely at all times just in case he should get into trouble, and never force a dog to get into water if he doesn’t want to!
+Keep swim sessions short to prevent over-tiring your golden oldie, supervise him closely at all times just in case he should get into trouble, and never force a dog to get into the water if he doesn’t want to!

 If you have a pool, it’s also a very good idea to install a doggie-ramp or steps so that there’s always a quick and easy exit for him.

 Do bear in mind that older dogs are less mobile than younger ones and that he may need a little help with entering and exiting a pool.

 And last, of all, this whole swimming thing can work best if you’re willing to put your swimsuit on and get into the water with your dog.
 Try and find a local canine hydrotherapy clinic as professional water-based exercise works wonders for arthritis!

 3. Therapy Exercises for Senior Dogs